angulartics/angulartics2/README.md

 }
 ```

-If you need event label
+If you need event label, you can use
 ```ts
 this.angulartics2.eventTrack.next({
   action: 'myAction',